sktylr/encrypted-live-messaging/README.md

 ## Running the application

 To run the application you can run `make run` in the root directory after running the above steps.
 Next go to [localhost:4173](http://localhost:4173) in your browser.
-Viola
+Voila!